apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Lonzo Ball disputes Stephen A. Smith report with chair, video evidence: 'Stop yapping'**
+**Space Agencies Around The World Are Racing To Moon's South Pole.
+Here's Why**

-You can read more about it [here](https://sports.yahoo.com/lonzo-ball-disputes-stephen-a-smith-report-with-chair-video-evidence-stop-yapping-224103029.html).
+You can read more about it [here](https://www.ndtv.com/world-news/space-agencies-around-the-world-are-racing-to-moons-south-pole-heres-why-4320937).

 ## Requirements
 - Python 3.8